 Plan to spend some time at the Little Beehive.
 It’s a gorgeous area with a fraction of the crowds you’ll find at Lake Agnes.

-To get to the teahouse retrace your steps to the first intersection but keep right or you’ll be descending all the way down to the main trail.
+To get to back to the Lake Agnes Tea House retrace your steps to the first intersection but keep right or you’ll be descending all the way down to the main trail.
 Signs will lead the way.
-It’s only 600 metres between Little Beehive and the Lake Agnes Teahouse.
-You should know that you must sit down if you want anything to eat or drink at the teahouse.
+It’s only 1 km between Little Beehive and the Lake Agnes Teahouse.
+(You must sit down if you want anything to eat or drink at the tea house.)

 If you like solitude this loop hike is probably not for you – unless you’re prepared to get a very early start.
 I’m a fan of the hike – because it’s beautiful and accessible.
-And afterwards if you’ve got an hour and $85 to spend, you could rent a canoe and paddle to the end of Lake Louise for a great, albeit touristy way to finish off the day.
+And afterwards if you’ve got an hour and $95/hour to spend (if you are an house guest) or $145/hour (if you are a visitor), you could rent a canoe and paddle to the end of Lake Louise for a great, albeit touristy way to finish off the day.